Rhys Browne: Grimsby Town

-On 21 June 2016, Browne signed a two-year contract with newly promoted League Two side Grimsby Town for an undisclosed fee.
+On 21 June 2016, Browne signed a two-year contract with newly-promoted League Two side Grimsby Town for an undisclosed fee.
 He made his debut for the "Mariners" in the EFL Cup, coming on as a 55th-minute substitute for Sean McAllister in a 1–0 defeat at Derby County.
 He made a further seven appearances for the club, all as a substitute, and new manager Marcus Bignot revealed that he was working to get the young striker a loan move closer to his family home after time spent on compassionate leave following the death of his father.
 On 12 January, he joined National League side Macclesfield Town on loan until the end of the 2016–17 season.
 He scored his first goal in his first league start for the "Silkmen", in a 1–0 win at Eastleigh on 21 February.
 He scored four goals in six games of the club's FA Trophy run, including one in the final at Wembley Stadium, though Macclesfield would lose the game 3–2 to York City.
 In all he scored six goals in 24 games during his time at Moss Rose.

 Yeovil Town

 On 16 June 2017, Browne left Grimsby for Yeovil Town, signing a two-year contract for an undisclosed fee.
 He stated that the "Glovers" aim was to achieve automatic promotion, though admitted that "I've never really played in this league before so I don't really know what the test is".
 On 30 January, he scored past former club Grimsby in a 3–0 win at Huish Park.
 He ended the 2017–18 campaign with six goals in 42 games as Darren Way's Yeovil posted a 19th-place finish.
-Having contributed just one goal from 30 appearances in the 2018–19 season and missing the end of season run-in with a hamstring injury, Browne was released by Yeovil following the club's relegation from the Football League.
+Having contributed just one goal from 30 appearances in the 2018–19 season and missing the end-of-season run-in with a hamstring injury, Yeovil released Browne following the club's relegation from the Football League.